What is the Master Gardener Volunteer Program?

 This new method of training fits your schedule!

-The next Master Gardener Volunteer Training will take place virtually, beginning on February 9, 2021.
+The next Master Gardener Volunteer Training will take will take place in the fall of 2021.

-COST: The training fee is $150 and is payable after interview and acceptance into the program.
-Scholarships are available by contacting Lori Swihart at firstname.lastname@example.org.
-There are additional fees (approximately $30) for a mandatory criminal background check.
+COST: The county fee is $100 and is payable after interview and acceptance into the program.
+Scholarships are available by contacting Lori Swihart at email@example.com.

 The Master Gardener Volunteer training course consists of: